Leon Louw a Nobel Peace Prize nominee said:

 You have to stand in long queues, provide a regulatory ID card, utility bill, a passport-sized photograph, and sometimes your birth certificate.

 However, you can set up a bitcoin address in seconds, no questions asked, and with no fees payable.

 3. It is anonymous

-You can have as many bitcoin addresses as you want, the bitcoin address is not linked to you in any way – no names, address or any personal information, you are the only one that knows it belongs to you.
-But however…
+The bitcoin address is not linked to you in any way – no names, address or any personal information.

 4. It is completely transparent

-…bitcoin stores details of every single transaction that ever happened in the network in a huge version of a general ledger, called the blockchain.
-The blockchain tells all.
+Bitcoin stores details of every single transaction that ever happened in the network in a huge version of a general ledger, called the blockchain.

-Such activities include not using the same bitcoin addresses consistently, and not transferring lots of bitcoin to a single address.
+Such activities include not using the same bitcoin addresses consistently, and not transfer lots of bitcoin to a single address.

 5. Transaction fees are minuscule

 In Nigeria, the bank will charge you as high as 105NGN for interbank transfer and as high as $20 for international transfer.